osquery/osquery/docs/wiki/deployment/remote.md

 ## Remote logging buffering

-In most cases the client plugins default to "3-strikes-you're-out" when attempting to GET/POST to the configured endpoints.
+In most cases the client plugins default to "3-strikes-you're-out" when attempting to `HTTP GET`/`HTTP POST` to the configured endpoints.
 If a configuration cannot be retrieved the client will exit non-0 but a non-responsive logger endpoint will cause logs to buffer in RocksDB.
 The logging buffer size can be controlled by a [CLI flag](../installation/cli-flags.md), and if the size overflows the logs will drop.

 The TLS client does not handle HTTP errors, if the service returns a bad request or otherwise an indicator of overflowed length, the request will fail.
 The default max size of values combined with the maximum number of log events to send per request are sane and should not overflow default HTTP server maximum request limits.